craig8196/libtrp/PROTOCOL.md

 The details.

         "Onwaaaard!"
-            - The Knight from Journey Quest
+            - Glorion, The Knight from Journey Quest

 ## Overview